Travel the Oregon Trail

 Travel the Oregon Trail:

 While most of our on-grounds programs include an engaging educational lesson, hands-on animal biofact interaction, a fun activity, a specially themed scavenger hunt, and time for open exploration of the museum.
 The Travel the Oregon Trail program is a bit different.
-First, your students will complete an activity, in school, before they ever come to the museum.
+First, your students will complete an in-school activity before they ever come to the museum.
 Once they are here, we will combine the museum activity and the lesson into one immersive game that allows your students to learn while they play a live Oregon Trail game!
-Read below to learn more out this amazing program.
+Read below to learn more about this amazing program.

 While the program will give your students a wonderful view into what it was like to travel the Oregon Trail, our museum contains much more than just that!
 The open museum exploration time allows your students to explore whatever they are interested in.
-The Wyoming State Museum has so many topics (from dinosaurs to mining to pioneers to warfare to animals to Native American culture to national parks and more), that we want to make sure to give students free time at the end of the program to explore.
+The Wyoming State Museum has so many topics (from dinosaurs to mining to pioneers to warfare to animals to Native American culture to national parks and more), that we want to make sure to give students free time to explore.
+This will happen after your game session or during the break in-between your two sessions.

 Click Here to Book Now ➤➤